 In 2011, Pasquarella traveled to Washington, D.C. to interview President Barack Obama on local-international trade issues.
 The following year, Pasquarella co-anchored live political coverage of the Democratic National Convention held in Charlotte, North Carolina.

 One of Pasquarella’s favorite quotes to live by is from Winston Churchill, who said, “We make a living by what we get, but we make a life by what we give.”
-Pasquarella, who was very, involved in the Charlotte community, served on the board of "A Child’s Place," an organization that worked to ease the impact of homelessness on children in schools.
+Pasquarella, who was very involved in the Charlotte community, served on the board of "A Child’s Place," an organization that worked to ease the impact of homelessness on children in schools.
+She also supported the American Red Cross, Communities in Schools and Classroom Central.
+Here in New York, she has worked to support Tri-State food banks and food pantries, Tri-State Boys and Girls clubs and the March of Dimes.